 There, on Okinawa, there are more than 20 inhabits of age more 100 years.

 The stories told in the Ikigai book are meant to make you realize fundamental ideas.
 How you choose to live, is undoubtedly shaping your life.
 In this book, Francesc Miralles and Hector Garcia explain methods and practice that if performed are meant to improve life expectancy.

 Also, they also share meditation techniques, eating and sleeping behaviors that improve life, and even tai-chi, yoga, qigong, and shiatsu.
-Beside all these, the reader is encouraged to create healthy relationships with people around.
+Besides all these, the reader is encouraged to create healthy relationships with people around.

-The 10 laws of Ikigai
+The 10 laws – Ikigai Book Review

 The 10 laws of Ikigai are an important element of this book.
 Each one of these laws has explanations and examples in a separate chapter.